feedonomics/LINK_feedonomics/README.md

 5.You should now be ready to configure the JOBs and export them.

-6.Follow the documentation Feedonomics Commerce LINK Integration Documentation present in documentation folder for detailed steps.
+6.Follow the documentation Feedonomics LINK Integration Documentation present in documentation folder for detailed steps.